 Activities include preservation of existing pavement surfaces (Chip Seal and Paving), maintenance of roadside shoulders, roadside ditches and culverts, guardrails, and 38 bridge structures.
 Additionally the Division is responsible for vegetation management, snow and ice control and street sweeping.

-Click on links below to see if your road is scheduled for chip seal or paving this year.
+Click on links below to see if your road is scheduled for chip seal, paving or gravel conversion this year.
 Projects are subject to delays or cancellations due to materials supply and inclement weather.
-You can keep updated on projects that impact traffic by subscribing to the Road Report.
+Keep updated on projects that impact traffic by subscribing to the Road Report.

 Kitsap County Public Works manages vegetation in road rights of way to protect road surfaces, keep roads safe, and to preserve the natural beauty of the environment.
 Click here to learn more about program.